 What exactly is it about the Romanian town Sinaia, a clean-aired mountain jewel, that makes it seem so enchanting?
 My first visit was with my ex, Jeremy around one year ago, and although we were charmed by its small-town ski-resort looks and its pretty castles with fairy-tale turrets, I thought then that there wasn’t much to keep a city-dwelling culture-seeker entertained.
 My second visit with Ayesha and Hannah, saw us tramping the same road routes in light rain on a whistle-stop day out from Bucharest.
 We observed the church-goers carrying wreaths of twigs for a festival at the white stone monastery and imagined the lives of the monks and nuns we saw entering small wooden doors.
 We enjoyed our tour of Peles Castle, but I remember little about it, except that we had to queue, it was busy and that we had to wear plastic bags on our feet.

-Was it at the Romanian cafe, in a tudor style courtyard next to the Castle, that my Sinaia conversion began?
-Hannah, Ayesha and I sampled their traditional Romanian desert, papanași on our visit.
-These ample bosom-shaped fruit and cheese filled doughnuts deliver a sugar and fat hit, which you really must try but are advised to share.
+Was it at the Romanian cafe, in a Tudor style courtyard next to the Castle, that my Sinaia conversion began?
+Hannah, Ayesha and I sampled their traditional Romanian dessert, papanași on our visit.
+This ample bosom-shaped fruit and cheese-filled doughnuts deliver a sugar and fat hit, which you really must try but are advised to share.

 Sinaia is also a small ski-resort with impressive ski runs, but we are not enticed by the lure of winter sports; we just want to breathe the clean air, walk leisurely around the mountain roads and discover nice places to drink tea and hold hands.